|

 In figuring it out, Rich Goodhart helped me.
 He studied

-is really a kondi from Sierra Leone.
-The tuning is the same
+which is really a kondi from Sierra Leone.
+The tuning is

-as is used on the Gambian donso ngoni 6-string harp that
+the same as is used on the Gambian donso ngoni 6-string

-kora player Foday Musa Suso showed me.
-It's a pentatonic
+harp that kora player Foday Musa Suso showed me.

-tuning centered on E but it is built of intervals we don't
+It's a pentatonic tuning centered on E but it is built of

 KM: OK, I see this scale now: E-F#,